josh-stillman/devops-for-typescript-devs/README.md

   - Store blog posts in the database and trigger a frontend rebuild when adding new blog posts in Strapi through a GitHub webhook.
 - Use EC2 for our ECS cluster to save costs, and to learn EC2 basics.
 - Fix TODOs in code, like narrowing pipeline user permissions.
+- Continue refactoring Pulumi code.
-- Does the official AWS JS SDK have the missing types like iam actions? https://github.com/aws/aws-sdk-js-v3
+- Does the official AWS JS SDK have the missing types I wanted like iam actions enums? https://github.com/aws/aws-sdk-js-v3